History of LSU Tigers football: Gerry DiNardo era (1995–1999)

 On December 13, 1994, LSU hired Vanderbilt head coach Gerry DiNardo as Hallman's replacement.
 That season, in an attempt to liven up the rivalry between LSU and Auburn, DiNardo had the team wear its white jerseys at home in Tiger Stadium for the first time since 1982.
 In the game, LSU upset No. 5 Auburn, winning 12–6 as LSU defensive back Troy Twillie intercepted Auburn quarterback Patrick Nix's 11-yard pass into the end zone with no time remaining.
-The Tigers completed that season with a 7–4–1 record and defeated Michigan State in the 1995 Independence Bowl.
+The Tigers completed that season with a 7–4–1 record and defeated Michigan State, coached by Nick Saban, in the 1995 Independence Bowl.

 After nine straight losses to Steve Spurrier-led Florida, the No. 14 Tigers defeated the No. 1 ranked defending national champion Gators 28–21 in Tiger Stadium in 1997.
 LSU running back Kevin Faulk was featured on the following week's cover of Sports Illustrated with the title "See you later, Gators."
 It was the first time LSU defeated a No. 1 ranked team and the first time the goalposts were ever torn down in Tiger Stadium.
 In 1998, LSU started the season with a preseason ranking of No. 9.
 They climbed to No. 6 before losing to No. 12 Georgia on October 3.
 The next week the No. 11-ranked Tigers lost to the No. 6 Florida.
 After the loss to the Gators, LSU dropped 13 of the next 17 games, including losses to a No. 10 Notre Dame and No. 13 Arkansas later in the 1998 season.
 In 1999 LSU lost to No. 10 Georgia, No. 8 Florida, No. 12 Mississippi State, No. 25 Ole Miss, and No. 12 Alabama.
 On November 15, 1999, two days after the Tigers lost to unranked Houston at home, LSU chancellor Mark Emmert fired DiNardo with one game remaining in the season.
 DiNardo was given the option to coach the final game of the season against Arkansas, but DiNardo declined.
 Instead, offensive line coach Hal Hunter was named interim coach, leading LSU to a 35–10 victory over the Razorbacks.